Top 13 Festivals In Singapore To Celebrate In 2026 | Dates, Timing & more!

 Singapore Grand Prix |

-5 October 2025 |
+9th-11th October 2026 |

 Pongal Festival Celebration In Singapore

-Pongal is a festival celebrated in South-India for the first harvest of the year to thank the Sun God for a great harvest of rice and is celebrated for a period of 4 days.
-In this celebration a special dish is prepared which is called “Pongal” and is made up from the rice & lentils of the first harvest.
-Well, in 2026, this festival is not just bound within the borders of India as Singapore celebrates this festival too.
 But how do you ask?
-The Serangoon Road is all lit up with lights that mimic the looks of little India.
-Well, that is just the start, in Clive Street, you can see Cattles decorated in colourful flowers and other decorations like garlands and bells.
+The Serangoon Road is all lit up with lights that mimic the look of Little India.
+Well, that is just the start.
+In Clive Street, you can see Cattle decorated in colourful flowers and other decorations like garlands and bells.
 You will also be able to experience a Pongal Special Cultural Show that comes with explanations of the cultural importance of Pongal, South-Indian Dances and South-Indian arts.
-The little India is filled with rangoli as well that will make you feel like you are actually in India!
+Little India is filled with rangoli as well, which will make you feel like you are actually in India!

 -